Sunday, 3 December 2023

 Have I been looking here at authentic words of Jesus?
 Some publishers produce a "red-letter Bible"; the idea is that the actual words of Jesus are printed in red.

-The original books of the New Testament had no chapters, paragraphs, sentences, colours or punctuation, simply characters.
+The original books of the New Testament had no chapters, paragraphs, sentences, colours or punctuation, simply letters.
 So, the reader is looking at (very careful and longstanding) interpretation of the text.
 As we read John it is not always clear which words are Jesus directly speaking.
 This is not a matter we encounter only in John; the other Gospels tell us some of what Jesus saw, thought, loved, and felt.
 (Seems to me some of their reports could arise from eye-witness observation.)
 We are explicitly told that Jesus post-resurrection gave substantial time to teaching his disciples - and we do not overhear it happening.
 They had many learning hours.
 They were given special instruction, and the special helper (Helper).

 [And what about Euclid?